-To view contacts on your iPod, iPhone or iPad in TouchCopy, click "Contacts" in the TouchCopy category list.
+To view contacts on your iPod, iPhone or iPad in TouchCopy, click "Contacts" in the TouchCopy feature list.

 TouchCopy enables you to easily search through your list of contacts.
-You can sort your list either by first name or last name by using the "Sort By First Name" and "Sort By Last Name" buttons.
+You can sort your list either by first name or last name by using the "Sort Order" button on Mac, or using TouchCopy Settings on PC.
 You can also search for a specific contact by typing their name in the search box.

 Copying your iPod and iOS device Contacts (Exporting vCards)

-TouchCopy has the ability to export your contact information of your iPod or iOS device into vCard format so that you can put your contacts into other programs. vCards are files that contain contact information about a person or company that can be understood by just about any Address Book or E-Mail program available.
+TouchCopy has the ability to export your contacts from your iPod or iOS device into vCard format so that you can import your contacts into other programs. vCards are files that contain contact information about a person or company that can be understood by just about any Address Book or E-Mail program available.
 For example, vCards can be generated or imported into Windows Address Book, Outlook Express, Yahoo address book, etc.

-To copy your device contacts, select one or more contacts from the list of contacts in TouchCopy and click the "Copy as vCard" button.
-To select all your iPod Contacts, use the Ctrl+A key combination.
+To copy your device contacts, select one or more from the list of contacts in TouchCopy and click the "Save to vCard" (PC) or "Copy to Mac" button.
+To select all Contacts at once, use the Ctrl+A (PC) or cmd+A (Mac) key combination.
 Then simply select the folder you want to save your vCards into.
 TouchCopy enables you to create a separate Contacts folder to save your contacts to.